Enriching practitioners' relationships to their clients and themselves

-In a field that can often be isolating, a consultation group provides a opportunity to connect with peers in a unique way.
+In a field that can be isolating, a consultation group provides a opportunity to connect with peers in a unique way.
+Space is limited so please contact me to be sure to reserve your spot.

 This group will explore topics related to the therapeutic relationship with clients and the wellness of the massage therapist.